sudarshan-iyengar/MuSt-NeRF/README.md

-# MuSt-NeRF
-MuSt-NeRF: A Multi-Stage NeRF Pipeline to Enhance Novel View Synthesis
+# MuSt-NeRF: A Multi-Stage NeRF Pipeline to Enhance Novel View Synthesis
 This repository contains the code implementation for MuSt-NeRF, a multi-stage NeRF pipeline designed to enhance novel view synthesis in complex real-world scenes.
 MuSt-NeRF addresses the limitations of purely photometric approaches by strategically combining geometry-guided and photometry-driven reconstruction techniques.
 This work was completed as part of a master's thesis at the Embedded and Artificially intelligent VISion Engineering (EAVISE) research group of KU Leuven.

 ## Directory Structure